-FRS 109 Financial instruments, addresses the classification, measurement and recognition of financial assets and financial liabilities.
-FRS 109 replaces the guidance in FRS 39 that relates to the classification and measurement of financial instruments.
-FRS 109 retains but simplifies the mixed measurement model and establishes three primary measurement categories for financial assets: amortised cost, fair value through other comprehensive income ("OCI") and fair value through profit and loss.
+The complete version of FRS 109 replaces most of the guidance in FRS 39.
+FRS 109 retains but simplifies the mixed measurement model and establishes three primary measurement categories for financial assets: amortised cost, fair value through Other Comprehensive Income (OCI) and fair value through Profit or Loss.
 The basis of classification depends on the entity's business model and the contractual cash flow characteristics of the financial asset.
-Investments in equity instruments are required to be measured at fair value through profit or loss with the irrevocable option at inception to present changes in fair value in OCI not recycling.
+Investments in equity instruments are required to be measured at fair value through profit or loss with the irrevocable option at inception to present changes in fair value in OCI.
 There is now a new expected credit losses model that replaces the incurred loss impairment model used in FRS 39.
-The standard is effective for annual periods beginning on or after 1 January 2018.
-The Group is assessing the impact of the adoption of FRS 109.